-If your company processes health data, you likely need a DPO, and you need one who understands the intersection of GDPR special-category requirements, HIPAA, clinical data rules, and the EU AI Act's high-risk classification for healthcare AI.
+If your company processes health data, you likely need a Data Protection Officer (DPO), and you need one who understands the intersection of GDPR special-category requirements, HIPAA, clinical data rules, and the EU AI Act’s high-risk classification for healthcare AI.

 Key takeaways